SmileAPI/smile-openapi/docs/Chapter-2.md

 1. **Link token:** Your application server sends a request to our REST API to generate a short-lived "Link" token.

-2. **Wink Widget:** Using the Link token, your application client initializes the client SDK to launch the Smile "Wink" widget.
+2. **Wink Widget:** Using the Link token, your application client initializes the Client SDK to launch the Smile Wink Widget.
 Your end-users interact with this widget to submit their login credentials to authenticate with their employment data provider over a secure and encrypted connection.

 3. **Connecting to Source Data:** Once in the widget, a user can then either connect their employment account or upload a photo or scanned copy of their employment data.
 This will be used as the source for any user data your application will be requesting.